-Full time employees (32 or more hours per week), who have earned at least three days of leave, are eligible to donate unused leave to the sick leave bank.
+Full-time employees (32 or more hours per week), who have earned at least three days of leave, are eligible to donate unused leave to the sick leave bank.
 Donations must be made in 4-hour increments and cannot exceed 40 hours per year.
-Employees wishing to donate days to the sick leave bank can do so via the HR HUB site during the specified enrollment period.
+Employees wishing to donate days to the sick leave bank can do so during the annual catastrophic sick leave enrollment period window.
+New Hires will have 15-days from their date of hire to apply for Catastrophic Sick Leave Bank membership.